-The program committee is thrilled to welcome you to St. Louis.
+The program committee is thrilled to welcome you to Phoenix, Arizona.
 In preparation for the conference we are looking for volunteers.
-More information about volunteering will be posted closer to the conference.
+More information will be posted closer to conference about volunteering.

-- Check-in location for the conference will be on the ground level as you enter America's Center.
+- Check-in location for the conference will be at the Phoenix Convention Center (North Building, 2nd Floor Lobby).
 Here you will pick up your name badge and other conference materials.

 - Check in early - the earlier, the better!
-Registration check-in opens on Tuesday, October 10 at 4:00 p.m.
+Registration check-in opens on Saturday, September 29 from 4:00 - 7:00 p.m.
 The sooner you check in, the less chance of standing in line - and that will give you time to become familiar with the program.

-- Pick up the appropriate ribbons for Commissions you may have joined, First-Time Attendees, etc.
+- Pick up the appropriate ribbons for Advising Community Divisions you may have joined, First-Time Attendees, etc.

 Planning Your Schedule

-- If you did not have time to use the Interactive Schedule Planner before arriving, take a few minutes to review the program and choose the sessions you would like to attend.
+- If you did not have time to use the Interactive Schedule Planner (Posted in August 2018) before arriving, take a few minutes to review the program and choose the sessions you would like to attend.
 We suggest bringing a highlighter and marking your top two session choices for each time slot in the At-A-Glance.

 - Turn to the main part of the program and read only the abstracts for those sessions you have marked.
 You will not have time to read all session abstracts!
 Plan ahead accordingly.
 Sessions are sorted by advising topic in the back of the program, or a list of topics and corresponding session titles can be found on the NACADA Web site.